EscolaLMS/API/README.md

 Please not that API is based on Laravel but it's configured by environmental variables Please don't create or edit any `.env` file but use environmental variables with `LARAVEL_` prefix, see [docker-compose.yml](docker-compose.yml) for reference.

+As we want this package to be stateless and easy to scale all configuration is stored either in database or in environmental variables.

+See [docs][docs] for more details.

 ## Packages

 This API consists of Laravel and multiple packages.